sourcefuse/loopback4-microservice-catalog/packages/observability/README.md

 - Bootstrap controls startup-critical config.
 - DI config is meant for component-level enrichment, not for replacing early bootstrap.
+- Instrumentation toggles and custom instrumentations are bootstrap concerns, not DI concerns.
 - If you skip bootstrap and rely only on DI config, early instrumentation will not be enabled.

 ## Config Resolution